moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 - you want a standardised approach that automatically scans files
 - the files are under 5 GB in size

 The ingestion service cannot:

+- allow a user to copy data to more than one bucket (you need separate usernames for a test bucket and a prod bucket)
 - provide full control over AWS infrastructure or security configuration
-- allow a user to copy data to more than one bucket (you need separate usernames for a test bucket and a prod bucket)
+- support custom security requirements outside the standard offering (for example: checksum generation or additional encryption)
-- support custom workflows or bespoke configurations per team
+- support any other custom workflows or bespoke configurations per team
 - transform, clean, or process your data
-- support custom security requirements outside the standard offering

 If you need to receive files larger than 5 GB, you'll need to split them up to use the ingestion service.

 ## How the ingestion service works

 ### Onboarding

 1. You raise an onboarding request by sending us information about the supplier and destination bucket.
 1. We check whether this is a standard use case.
 If the request needs bespoke logging, security rules, transformations, or other non-standard behaviour, it may be outside our current offer.
 1. We use the supplier details to create access with an SFTP account and IP addresses.
 1. We configure the destination bucket location.
 1. We check the bucket's permissions.
 You may need to update the bucket's policy to allow the ingestion service to copy files into it.
 1. If your destination bucket uses KMS encryption, we use the key you sent us to set up write permissions for the ingestion service.
 1. We notify you that the onboarding request has been completed and confirm the username for your account.

 ### Copying data to an S3 bucket

 1. Your supplier connects to the SFTP endpoint with the username we created and SSH key.
 1. Your supplier uploads files to their home directory in a landing bucket.
 1. Each file triggers a GuardDuty security scan.
 1. When GuardDuty finishes scanning, you'll receive a notification by Slack or email if you requested this The service moves clean files to your destination bucket and infected files to a quarantine bucket.
 You cannot access files in the quarantine bucket.
 1. Your team accesses the files in the destination bucket.
 If any files are in the quarantine bucket, speak to your supplier.

 ## Onboard to the service

 To use the ingestion service, you'll need to give us information about the supplier using the service and the destination bucket.
 We need contact information of an individual to send notifications and updates about the ingestion service.

 [Raise a support ticket](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml) with the following information to start the onboarding process: